DaviRain-Su/learn-rust-lang/rust-for-rustaceans/chapter1.md

 Listing 1-3: Moving and copying semantics

-我们一开始有两个值，数字42和一个包含数字84的Box（一个堆分配的值）。前者是Copy，而后者则不是。当我们把x1和y1放入元组z 1时，x1被复制到z中，而y1则被移到z中，此时，x1继续是可访问的，可以再次使用3。另一方面，一旦y1的值被移动4，它就变得不可访问了，任何试图访问它的行为都会引起编译器错误。当z超出范围2时，它所包含的元组值被丢弃，这反过来又丢弃了从x1复制的值和从y1移动的值。当来自y1的Box被丢弃时，它也会将用于存储y1的值的堆内存去掉。

-We start out with two values, the number 42 and a Box (a heapallocated value) containing the number 84.
+We start out with two values, the number 42 and a Box (a heap-allocated value) containing the number 84.
 The former is Copy, whereas the latter is not.
 When we place x1 and y1 into the tuple z 1, x1 is copied into z, whereas y1 is moved into z.
 At this point, x1 continues to be accessible and can be used again 3.
 On the other hand, y1 is